Imran4424/Software-Architecture/SolidPrinciples.md

     FormulaOneRacingCar()
 ]

-for car in Cars {
+for car in cars {
     // this line will crash
     // since FormulaOneRacingCar throw fatal error when calling getCabinWidth
     // which violates Liskov's Substitution Principle